invalidusernamecalled/wintar/README.md

 >+ Handling such unpredictable format requires an impossible Batch script code.
 >+ Issues have been identified for file/folders using drag and drop that have special characters not passed by Windows in a proper and expected way.
 (It is a windows issue)

->### Edge and problematic cases:-
+#### Edge and problematic cases:-
->1.
-Patterns to \*exclude\* must be checked for validity using `dir` command otherwise the script may hang indefinitely.
->2.
-Do not pass file/folder names or arguments containing ampersand `%` especially some letter or word enclosed in ampersands like `some %file%.txt` as it is subject to mis interpretation by the shell.
+1. Do not pass file/folder names or arguments containing ampersand `%` especially some letter or word enclosed in ampersands like `some %file%.txt` as it is subject to mis interpretation by the shell.
->3.
-File/Folder names containing special variable names (enclosed in `%` like `%special_name%` *may* be misinterpreted (untested) but *will usually* return a file not found error. (`9009`)
+2. File/Folder names containing special variable names (enclosed in `%` like `%special_name%` *may* be misinterpreted (untested) but *will usually* return a file not found error. (`9009`)
->4.
-File names cannot contain Double quotes as part of the name, and should be *enclosed* in double - quotes `"file name"`
+3. File names cannot contain Double quotes as part of the name, and should be *enclosed* in double - quotes `"file name"`
->5.
-Many cases are associated with Shell vulnerability or weakness rather than a script issue.
+4. Many cases are associated with Shell vulnerability or weakness rather than a script issue.
 These issues must ideally be checked before passing the arguments to the batch script.
->6.
-If you wish to use this script in an automated way, it is better to study this script's behaviour independently and check its output with the edge case file names.
+5. If you wish to use this script in an automated way, it is better to study this script's behaviour independently and check its output with the edge case file names.